 Chloé Dygert USA

-Signing with CANYON//SRAM Racing after a horrific crash and leg injury at the 2020 time trial world championships, Chloé proved her resilience and determination to come back to take an Olympic medal in the team pursuit on the track in Tokyo in 2021 and finish seventh in the individual time trial on the road.
+After an awful time trial crash resulted in a horrific leg injury at the 2020 Road World Championships, which, Chloé joined forces with CANYON//SRAM zondacrypto.
+She proved her resilience by bouncing back to take an Olympic medal in the team pursuit at the Tokyo 2021 Games and finished seventh in the time trial on the road.
+Along the way, she claimed the time trial title at the USA National Road Championships.

-She finished an incredible comeback by reclaiming the rainbow jersey in the individual time trial for the second time in her career, and adding another world championships title to her palmares in the 3km individual pursuit on the track.
+She capped an extraordinary season by reclaiming the rainbow jersey in the time trial at the World Championships for the second time in her career and adding another world title to her palmarès in the 3km individual pursuit on the track.

 Palmares